rwth-i6/returnn/docs/getting_started/basic_usage.rst

 network
-    This is a dict which defines the network topology.
+    This is a dict which defines the network topology for the TF layers backend.
+    Note that the TF layers backend is only one possibility to define a network and loss function,
+    but you can also use the :ref:`returnn_frontend` or pure PyTorch code directly.

     It consists of layer-names as strings, mapped on dicts, which defines the layers.
     The layer dict consists of keys as strings and the value type depends on the key.
     The layer dict should contain the key ``class`` which defines the class or type of the layer,